JooScript/JooScript/README.md

+# Hello 👋 What's up?

+My name is Yousef Refat and I'm a software developer, working as a backend .NET developer.

 # 💫 About Me:

 🔭 I’m currently working on E Commerce Project<br>🌱 I’m currently learning React <br>💬 Ask me about .Net Development<br>⚡ Fun fact: "It's more than just binaries."